sujittripathy/git-syntax-cheat-sheet/README.md

 git stash
 git stash drop
-git stash pop (while popping files, this will merge the files) git stash list (listing all the files on stack)
+git stash pop (while popping files, this will merge the files) git stash list (just list down all the stash list and not the file details) git stash show (list down all the files on stash)
 ```

 * Reset local branch changes for all files